Introduction

 -

-Extract d3d9.dll from x32 folder inside downloaded archive to your Fallout New Vegas root folder
+Extract archive contents into your Fallout New Vegas root folder.

 Enabling Flip Model (DXVK with DXGI)